 cv2.destroyAllWindows()

-We are going to read a video file frame by frame, applying Viola Jones algorithm with trained parameters then apply a rectangle layer if a face found, displaying modified output frame by frame.
+We are going to read a video file frame by frame, applying the Viola Jones algorithm with trained parameters then apply a rectangle layer if a face is found, displaying the modified output frame by frame.

 gray = cv2.cvtColor(frame, cv2.COLOR_BGR2GRAY)